idreeshaddad/abp/docs/en/framework/infrastructure/event-bus/distributed/index.md

 Actually, adding distributed events are not unique to the `AggregateRoot` class.
 You can implement `IGeneratesDomainEvents` for any entity class.
 But, `AggregateRoot` implements it by default and makes it easy for you.

 > It is not suggested to implement this interface for entities those are not aggregate roots, since it may not work for some database providers for such entities.
-It works for EF Core, but not works for MongoDB for example.
+It works for EF Core but not for MongoDB for example.

 #### How It Was Implemented?